filip26/titanium-json-ld/README.md

 ### Local JSON Document

 Load and process JSON-LD documents directly from an `InputStream` or `Reader`.
-You can perform expansion or compaction using local documents and contexts.

 ```javascript
 // Load JSON from InputStream or Reader